lukecav/awesome-gravity-forms/README.md

 * [Upload to Envira from Gravity Forms](https://wordpress.org/plugins/upload-to-envira-via-gravity-forms/) - Attaches photos posted in a Gravity Form to a selected Envira Gallery.
 * [Gravity Forms ClinchPad CRM Add-On](https://wordpress.org/plugins/gowp-gravity-forms-clinchpad-crm/) - Integrate Gravity Forms with ClinchPad CRM.
 * [Integration for Salsa Engage and Gravity Forms](https://wordpress.org/plugins/gf-engage-add-on/) - Integrates Gravity Forms with Salsa Labs' Engage CRM, allowing form submissions to automatically create/update Supporters.
+* [Multi Page Auto Advance for Gravity Forms](https://wordpress.org/plugins/auto-advance-for-gravity-forms/) - The Auto Advance plugin for Gravity Forms makes the form filling process quicker and more user friendly for visitors.
+The plugin gives an easy way to choose which field(s) trigger an auto advance to the next step of your form.